RRPx/webapp_test/README.md

 - Appeal Points

-Developed a full-stack micro Twitter-like web application using NestJS, React, and MySQL within the specified deadline.
-Followed a modular backend structure with TypeORM entities, RESTful controllers, and clear service separation.
-Implemented key social features: timeline, likes, follow/unfollow, and murmur CRUD (including authorization logic).
-Maintained clean frontend state and API interaction using Axios and React's built-in hooks.
-Pagination and data refresh logic ensure a smooth user experience.
+Developed a full-stack micro Twitter-like web application using NestJS, React, and MySQL within the specified deadline, Followed a modular backend structure with TypeORM entities, RESTful controllers, and clear service separation, Implemented key social features: timeline, likes, follow/unfollow, and murmur CRUD (including authorization logic), Maintained clean frontend state and API interaction using Axios and React's built-in hooks, Pagination and data refresh logic ensure a smooth user experience.

 - Implemented Features

-Timeline page with pagination (10 per page)
+Timeline page with pagination (10 per page),
-Post a murmur
+Post a murmur,
-Like a murmur
+Like a murmur,
-Delete own murmur
+Delete own murmur,
-View murmur details
+View murmur details,
-View own user profile with murmur list and delete buttons View other users’ profiles and their murmurs Follow/Unfollow other users
+View own user profile with murmur list and delete buttons, View other users’ profiles and their murmurs, Follow/Unfollow other users,
-Server-side REST APIs for all features
+Server-side REST APIs for all features,
 Basic UI using minimal CSS (as requested)

 - Unimplemented Features